rmgirardin/mouse-bot/README.md

 - Your bot’s [token](https://discordapp.com/developers/applications/me) ([This](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) is a good guide for getting your bot’s token)

 ## Cloning and Installing
-Using the command prompt inside the directory you want to put the folder, type:
+Using the terminal inside the directory you want to put the folder, type:

 `git clone https://github.com/rmgirardin/mouse-bot.git`